 When is Open Enrollment for ObamaCare, Medicaid, Medicare and Other Insurance Types?

-ObamaCare open enrollment starts November 15, 2014 and ends February 15, 2015.
+ObamaCare open enrollment started November 15, 2014 and ended February 15, 2015.
 During the open enrollment period you can enroll, switch plans, and get subsidies.
-Open enrollment is the only time of year you can get a major medical plan that count as minimum essential coverage in the individual and family market without qualifying for a special enrollment period.
+Open enrollment is the only time of year you can get a major medical plan that counts as minimum essential coverage in the individual and family market without qualifying for a special enrollment period.
 This is true both inside and outside the health insurance marketplace.